-Western Australia is a large producer of gas.
-Around 90 per cent of Australia’s estimated recoverable conventional gas reserves are located in the Carnarvon and Browse basins in the State’s north west.
-These gas fields support WA’s liquefied natural gas (LNG) export industry, as well as the State’s domestic gas market.
+Around 90 per cent of Australia’s estimated recoverable conventional gas reserves are located in the Carnarvon and Browse basins in the state’s north west.
+These gas fields support WA’s liquefied natural gas (LNG) export industry, as well as the state’s domestic gas market.

-The WA Government’s domestic gas policy aims to secure the State’s long-term energy needs by ensuring that LNG export project developers also make gas available to the domestic market.
+The WA Government’s domestic gas policy aims to secure the state’s long-term energy needs and ongoing economic development by ensuring that LNG export project developers also make gas available to the domestic market.
 The policy seeks to make gas equivalent to 15 per cent of exports available for WA consumers.
-Supply under the policy complements supply from domestic-only projects.

 The WA Domestic Gas Policy